borzunov/remoteink/README.md

 </pre>

 In this case the daemon informs that one of shortcut's modifiers is incorrect.
 You should check the correctness of defined shortcuts in the config (actually, there's a typo in a modifier name - *Ctrk* instead of *Ctrl*).

-### Check whether connection isn't blocked

-If you don't find the error's reason in the logs, the connection can be blocked by a firewall.
-You should add rule that allows connections to *remoteinkd* (default port is *9312/tcp*) or temporarily disables the firewall.

 ### If monitor's color depth is unsupported